Iowa Alumni Communities and Affiliated Groups

-Iowa graduates with shared connections are invited to join an alumni affinity group.
-Some of these organizations are an extension of student activities, while others connect alumni with shared experiences and identities like race, culture, sexual orientation, or military service.
+Iowa graduates with shared connections are invited to join an alumni community.
+Some of these organizations are an extension of student activities, while others connect alumni with shared experiences and identities.
 These groups are different from Iowa Clubs, which are organized based on where Hawkeyes live in the U.S. and across the globe.

 If you are interested in applying for a leadership position, please submit an application.